ChloeZhou1997/personalwebpage/content/bookshelves/nietzscheGoodEvilPrelude1907.md

 ## Motivation for reading {#motivation-for-reading}

+He's the one that paved the way for existentialism, and he's work is heavily referenced in Camus' work...
+I have long wanted to read about him.

 ## Memo Quote {#memo-quote}

 ### Ch1-3 {#ch1-3}

-> As little as the act of birth comes into consideration in the whole process and procedure of heredity, just as little is “being-conscious” opposed to the instinctive in any decisive sense; the greater part of the conscious thinking of a philosopher is secretly influenced by his instincts, and forced into definite channels.
+> As little as the act of birth comes into consideration in the whole process and procedure of heredity, just as little is “being-conscious” as opposed to the instinctive in any decisive sense; the greater part of the conscious thinking of a philosopher is secretly influenced by his instincts, and forced into definite channels.
 And behind all logic and its seeming sovereignty of movement, there are valuations, or to speak more plainly, physiological demands, for the maintenance of a definite mode of life.

 ### Ch1-4 {#ch1-4}